Skip to main content

 Switching your electricity and gas supplier is straightforward and definitely worth it.
 Here's how to do it in four easy steps:

-• It's a good idea to have your most recent energy bill, but you can also use your postcode and current energy provider and tariff name.
+1. Before starting, it's handy to have your most recent energy bill to use, but you can also use your postcode, current energy provider and tariff name.

-• Choose your favourite quote and let your new supplier handle the rest.
+3. Choose the quote you're happiest with and let your new supplier sort the rest.

-• Your new supplier will let you know when your energy is switched.
+4. Your new supplier will let you know when your energy has switched over to them.

 How long does it take to switch energy suppliers?